opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

     :param criteria: Parameter specifying the termination criteria of the iterative search algorithm (after the specified maximum number of iterations  ``criteria.maxCount``  or when the search window moves by less than  ``criteria.epsilon`` .

-    :param derivLambda: Not used.

     :param flags: Operation flags:

             * **OPTFLOW_USE_INITIAL_FLOW** Use initial estimations stored in  ``nextPts`` .
 If the flag is not set, then ``prevPts`` is copied to ``nextPts`` and is considered as the initial estimate.

+            * **OPTFLOW_LK_GET_MIN_EIGENVALS** Use minimum eigen values as a error measure (see ``minEigThreshold`` description).
+If the flag is not set, then L1 distance between patches around the original and a moved point divided by number of pixels in a window is used as a error measure.

+    :param minEigThreshold: The algorithm computes a minimum eigen value of a 2x2 normal matrix of optical flow equations (this matrix is called a spatial gradient matrix in [Bouguet00]_) divided by number of pixels in a window.
+If this value is less then ``minEigThreshold`` then a corresponding feature is filtered out and its flow is not computed.
+So it allows to remove bad points earlier and speed up the computation.

 The function implements a sparse iterative version of the Lucas-Kanade optical flow in pyramids.
 See [Bouguet00]_.
+The function is parallelized with the TBB library.